-All of which can result in the victim being dehumanised, treated as a commodity or being bought or sold as property or being physically constrained or to have restriction placed on freedom of movement.
+Any or all of the above can result in the victim being dehumanised, treated as a commodity, or being bought or sold as property, or being physically constrained, or to have restriction placed on freedom of movement.

 Commitment

 The Organisation acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015 and supports UN SDG 8.7 to end Modern Slavery, Trafficking and Child Labour.
 The Organisation understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.